Ghi-o/cloud-resume/journal.md

 I also just broke my entire website, its not showing up anymore!
 I need to fix orgin folders.

 THE ENTIRE PROBLEM WAS THAT THE paths in the YAML file was wrong.
 I needed it to exactly match my github reposistory. lol

+I will now create a backend folder for this, this brings all my code in to versioning on github.

+- Created a backend folder with lambda function
+- update deploy to s3 workflow to exclude uploading backend folder
+- Create github actions workflow to update aws Lambda